Younes Kaboul: Auxerre

 Born in Saint-Julien-en-Genevois, Haute-Savoie, Kaboul began his career at Bellegarde, Concordia and Plastics Vallée.
 He then joined Auxerre, where the player started his professional career.

 Kaboul appeared as an unused substitute against PSV in the second leg of the UEFA Cup, as the club lost 3–0 on 25 March 2004, resulting in their elimination from the tournament.
 He broke into the first team in the 2004–05 season and made his debut for Auxerre, playing the whole game, in a 2–1 win against Toulouse on 3 October.
 Three weeks later, on 21 October, Kaboul made his debut European debut, playing the whole game, in a 0–0 against Grazer AK.
 The 2004–05 season saw Kaboul make 15 appearances in all competitions for Auxerre and helped the club win the Coupe de France in 2005, as well as having European football experience in the UEFA Cup.
-With his playing time reduced for the most of the 2005–06 season, Kaboul's playing time increased in mid March and he went on to make nine appearances in all competitions.
+With his playing time reduced for most of the 2005–06 season, Kaboul's playing time increased in mid March and he went on to make nine appearances in all competitions.

 At the start of the 2006–07 season, Kaboul started the season well when he played both legs against Farul Constanța in the third round of the UEFA Intertoto Cup to help Auxerre win 4–2 on aggregate.
 Kaboul then became a first-team regular for the club, playing at centre-back.
 In a match against Le Mans on 4 November 2006, however, he was sent off for a second bookable offence, in a 3–2 loss.
 After serving a one-match suspension, Kaboul returned to the first team against Toulouse on 19 November and helped Auxerre keep a clean sheet, in a 1–0 win.
 He then helped the club keep three consecutive clean sheets in three matches between 3 March 2007 and 18 March 2007.
 During this time, Kaboul scored his first goal for Auxerre, in a 1–0 win against Paris Saint-Germain on 11 March.
 Three weeks later, on 1 April, he scored his second goal for the club, in a 2–2 draw against Le Mans.
 Despite being sidelined with injuries during the 2006–07 season, he went on to make 40 appearances and score two goals in all competitions.
 During his time at Auxerre, Kaboul was known to be the "back bone" for the club due to his excellent tackling skills, good judgment and strength.
 He was also known to score a few key goals that clinched wins for the club.